Linked Account definitionAn Account represents an end-user’s connection with a third-party system.

 Type: Accounts can either be Production or Test,

-- Test Accounts expire after 3 months and are not billable.
+- Test Accounts expire after 3 months.

-- Production Accounts remain active indefinitely and are included in billing.
+- Production Accounts remain active indefinitely.

 - This designation (Test or Production) can also be set programmatically when authenticating through the embedded Hub.
 For example, if you want to ensure that all Accounts linked via your test environment are marked as Test.